Brandes History, Family Crest & Coats of Arms

 The surname Brandes was first found in Bavaria, where the family came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Brandes family
+Early History of the Brandes family

 This web page shows only a small excerpt of our Brandes research.
 Another 113 words (8 lines of text) covering the years 1778, 1457, 1521, 1517, 1570, 1626, 1685, 1735 and 1799 are included under the topic Early Brandes History in all our PDF Extended History products and printed products wherever possible.